 Press Release UnBearable: Alaska Aims to Weaken Bear Hunting Regulations NPCA is fighting attempts by the state of Alaska to dismantle recently finalized hunting regulations on lands managed by the National Park Service and U.S. Fish and Wildlife Service.

-Read more about Trivia Challenge: The Largest Concentration of Glaciers in North America
+Read more about The Largest Concentration of Glaciers in North America

-Blog Post Trivia Challenge: The Largest Concentration of Glaciers in North America Glaciers around the world are melting due to climate change, but in one U.S. national park, approximately one-quarter of the land is still covered by these slow-moving masses of ice, making it home to the greatest concentration of glaciers on the continent.
-Can you name this national park?
+Blog Post The Largest Concentration of Glaciers in North America Glaciers around the world are melting due to climate change, but in one U.S. national park, approximately one-quarter of the land is still covered by these slow-moving masses of ice, making it home to the greatest concentration of glaciers on the continent.

 Read more about Fighting to Keep Alaska’s Rivers Wild